JadeCong/JadeCong.github.io/_posts/example_post.md

 layout: post
 title: Example Post
 description: >
-  This is an example that how to make a post page.
+  This is an example that how to make a post-type post.
 hide_description:
 image:
   path: